lokile/LokileCrypt/README.md

 ## Usage:
 ### Create the object:
-Just create the Encrypter object and use it to encrypt/decrypt your data:
+- Just create the Encrypter object and use it to encrypt/decrypt your data, it will generate a new secret key for the new alias and store in Android KeyStore system.
 ```
 import com.lokile.dataencrypter.encrypters.imp.Encrypter
 ......